Football in Uruguay: Club football

-Many Uruguayan footballers have been successful in European football, including current players Luis Suárez, Edinson Cavani and as well retired players as Diego Forlán.
+Many Uruguayan footballers have been successful in European club football, including current players Luis Suárez and Edinson Cavani and also retired players such as Diego Forlán.
 Forlán had a successful career in Spain with Atlético Madrid, where he won both the European Golden Shoe and Pichichi Trophy twice.
 Suárez has had a successful career in England (with Liverpool) and Spain (with Barcelona), where he won the European Golden Shoe twice and the Pichichi Trophy.

-National team
+National teams

+Men's

 The Uruguay national team have won more international tournaments than any other country.
 In the Copa América, they are the most successful team, having won 15 titles.
 Uruguay won the first FIFA World Cup in 1930, defeating fierce rivals Argentina in the final.
 In 1950, they won their second World Cup, defeating Brazil in the Maracanã in the final.
 They have also won two Olympic gold medals in 1924 and 1928.
 Finally, they also won the 1980 Mundialito, a competition in Montevideo for all of the countries that had ever won the World Cup.

 Between 1970 and 2010, they failed to reach the semi-finals of the World Cup until 2010, when they finished fourth.